Tareq361/Visual-Diagnostics-of-Dental-Caries-through-Deep-Learning-of-Non-Standardised-Photographs/README.md

-# Dental-caries-detection-using-a-Hybrid-Ensembled-YOLO-and-Transfer-Learning-Model
+# Visual Diagnostics of Dental Caries through Deep Learning of Non-Standardised Photographs Using a Hybrid YOLO Ensemble and Transfer Learning Model
+<a href="https://www.mdpi.com/1660-4601/20/7/5351">Paper Link</a>
-<h4>It's a code base for our journal called Visual diagnostics of dental caries through deep learning of non-standardised photographs using a Hybrid Ensembled YOLO and Transfer Learning Model.</h4>
+<h4>It's a code base for our journal called Visual Diagnostics of Dental Caries through Deep Learning of Non-Standardised Photographs Using a Hybrid YOLO Ensemble and Transfer Learning Model.</h4>
 <h4>We follow these procedures for our research:</h4>
   <h3>1) We utilize the data augmentor.ipynb notebook for data augmentation.</h3>
   <h3>2) Next, we train and test object detection models using the yolov5onCavitationdetection.ipynb notbook.</h3>